in-toto/attestation/spec/field_types.md

 > SHOULD resolve to a human-readable description, but MAY be unresolvable.
 > SHOULD include a version number to allow for revisions.
 >
+> TypeURIs are not registered.
+The natural namespacing of URIs is sufficient to
+> prevent collisions.
+>
 > Example: `"https://in-toto.io/Attestation/v1"`.

 <a id="Timestamp"></a>